BaguetteBoiTuna/NTPU/2024-10-09-image-analysis-techniques.md

 tags: []
 ---

-# image analysis techniques
+# Image Analysis Techniques

 ## Colorscales/Colormaps

-Colorscales or colormaps are used in image analysis to visualize data effectively.
+Colorscales, or colormaps, are used in image analysis to visualize data effectively.
 Here are some common colormaps:

 - **Grayscale**: Represents pixel intensity as shades of gray, from black to white.
 Useful for intensity-based images.
 - **Jet**: A rainbow colormap (blue to red).
 Highlights differences but can be misleading.
-- **Viridis**: Perceptually uniform, colorblind-friendly, transitioning from blue to yellow.
+- **Viridis**: Perceptually uniform and colorblind-friendly, transitioning from blue to yellow.
-- **Plasma**: Similar to Viridis, with colors from purple to yellow.
+- **Plasma**: Similar to Viridis, with colors ranging from purple to yellow.
 - **Magma**: Dark purple to yellow, good for emphasizing bright spots.
 - **Hot**: Black to white through red, orange, and yellow.
 Useful for heat maps.
 - **Coolwarm**: Blue for low values, red for high values.
 Good for divergent data.